 Oaklands also works with many other providers in the national educational arena including representation on the Association of Colleges (AOC) Curriculum & Quality meeting, AOC Sport, AOC International Forum and Hertfordshire & Bedfordshire Provider network.
-Our Chair of Governors is the deputy chair of the South of England Governors chairs group, and we are delighted to work in partnership with awarding organisations, hosting VTCT awards, NCFE and supporting the City & Guilds Leadership conference with panel participation.
+Our Governors' Chair Group is the Deputy Chair of the South of England Governors chairs group, and we are delighted to work in partnership with awarding organisations, hosting VTCT awards, NCFE and supporting the City & Guilds Leadership conference with panel participation.